 "He dismissed me by saying, 'We don't have to listen to dancing girls,' " Azmi recalls.
 "I don't think I could have paid him to make a remark like that — that ... boomeranged on his career so badly.
 Because even amongst his supporters, they were shocked that he should use words like that."

 'New Ideas' Of Acting And Activism

 Azmi's willingness to take on institutions reflects more broadly on artists of her generation, the first to be born in a country free from British rule.

-Indian filmmaker Ketan Mehta, who is part of that generation, says there was a certain freedom that came of being born in India after 1947.
+Indian filmmaker Ketan Mehta, who is part of that generation, says there was a certain freedom that came with being born in India after 1947.

 For Azmi, that has meant becoming a human rights activist and serving in the Indian Parliament from 1997 to 2003.
-She has won countless awards for her activism and today serves as the head of Nivara Hakk (Right to Shelter), a nonprofit that works to empower India's slum residents.
+She has won countless awards for her activism and today serves as the head of Nivara Hakk ("Right to Shelter"), a nonprofit organization that works to empower India's slum residents.

 Azmi continues to be a model for aspiring Indian actresses who want to be more than just "dancing girls."
 And she's hopeful that the rest of the film industry will take after her example.

 "I'm hoping that for film actors, there is this kind of emotional trigger on any subject — it need not be only slums, it can be anything," Azmi says.
 "Even if it is tentative, sooner or later it will, by its sheer force, engulf you in a way where you make a commitment and you get involved in it beyond ... an image-building exercise."